thaisrozas/git-github-guide/README.md

-# Manual de Git e GitHub
+# Git and GitHub Guide
 Repository dedicated to my personal projects about Git and GitHub.